pyhys/minimalmodbus/docs/advancedusage.rst

     sudo python3 setup.py install

-On a development machine, go to the :file:`trunk` directory before running the command.
+On a development machine, go to the package top directory before running the command.

 Uninstall